Supplies arrive by plane and by mule in North Carolina as Helene’s death toll tops 130

 “Is this day three or day four?”
 Colleen Burnet asked.
 “It’s all been a blur.”

 The storm unleashed the worst flooding in a century in North Carolina.
-Rainfall estimates in some areas topped more than 2 feet since Wednesday.
+Rainfall estimates in some areas topped more than 2 feet (61 centimeters) since Wednesday.

 Ten federal search and rescue teams were on the ground and another nine were on their way, while trucks and cargo planes were arriving with food and water, FEMA said.
 FEMA Administrator Deanne Criswell surveyed damage with Cooper Monday.